 Speak To The Face Of Your Niche

-Her specific problems, goals, and wants.
-The products and services I offer have to provide tremendous value to her.
+And guess what?
+The products and services I offer provide tremendous value to her entrepreneurial journey.

-Every time Sam lands on TheBrandista.com she feels a strong sense of connection and belonging.
+Every time Sam lands on TheBrandista.com, she feels a strong sense of connection and belonging.
 My brand’s colors, voice, and message are inviting to her.

 Remain laser-focus on connecting with and engaging your niche with all of your content and messaging.

 Now you know how to identify your niche, do it.

-Knowing Your Niche Gives Your Clarity
+Getting Intimate With Your Niche Gives You Brand Clarity

 Connect With Your Niche’s Heart